wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 == Frequently Asked Questions ==

+= Can I translate all labels and placeholders =
+Yes, WCPGSK allows you to translate all labels and placeholders

 = After installation labels and placeholder do not show up.
 What can I do? = Please save the WooCommerce Poor Guys Swiss Knife Settings page (WooCommerce -> WooCommerce Poor Guys Swiss Knife) at least once.
 (Starting with version 1.6.2 it's not necessary anymore to save the WooCommerce Poor Guys Swiss Knife settings after installation and first activation.)